Codepath-Android-pod1/Final_Project/README.md

 ## Overview
 ### Description:
-This App allow users to find event based on their location and interest.
+Allows users to find events based on their location and interests.
 Events include professional and social events.
-The user can search for a specific event through filters, such as the distance from me, the type of opportunity, the host of the event and etc.
+The user can search for a specific event through filters, such as the user's current location, the type of event (social/professional), the organizer of the event, etc.

 ### App Evaluation
 - **Category:**